 Best Friends is working hard to help cats and dogs in shelters find forever homes.
 And by partnering with New York City and surrounding tri-state area shelters and rescue organizations, we know that we truly can Save Them All.
-As part of our partnerships, we provide local animal shelters with the tools and resources — fundraising events, adoption promotions, stipends and more — that they need to save lives.
+As part of our partnerships, we provide local animal shelters with the tools and resources — fundraising events, adoption promotions, stipends, and more — that they need to save lives.

-Best Friends’ programs help shelters and rescue organizations increase the number of pets adopted into homes and decrease the number entering shelters.
+Best Friends’ programs help shelters and rescue organizations increase the number of pets adopted into homes and decrease the number of pets entering shelters.
 The Best Friends kitten nursery here in New York City is one example.
 Our partners send newborn kittens (less than two months old and weighing less than two pounds) to the nursery, where they receive around-the-clock care, including bottle-feeding every two hours.
 This intensive care, which most shelters don’t have the resources to provide, is crucial for kittens’ survival.

-Making New York City no-kill
+Making New York City No-Kill

 Best Friends supports the efforts of Animal Care Centers of NYC (ACC).
 ACC is one of the largest animal welfare organizations in the country, caring for more than 35,000 animals each year.
 When choosing pets for the Best Friends Lifesaving Center and super adoption events, Best Friends gives priority to shelters and rescue organizations that take in animals from ACC.